Taipy's Core configuration¶

 - Config section introduces the

-Configsingleton class which is the single entrypoint for Taipy Core configuration.
+Configsingleton class, the single entry point for Taipy Core configuration.

-- Data node configs section provides documentation on the data nodes' configurations using
+- Data node configs section describes the data nodes' configurations using

-- Task configs section provides documentation on the tasks' configurations using the python
+- Task configs section describes the tasks' configurations using the

-- Scenario configs section provides documentation on the scenarios' configurations using the
+- Scenario configs section describes the scenarios' configurations using the

-- Global config section documents the global configuration fields and the python
+- Core config section documents the Core configuration fields and the

-- Job scheduling config section documents the configuration of the job scheduling using the python
+- Job orchestration config section documents the configuration of the job orchestration

 - Config checker section presents the configuration checkers.

-- Advanced configuration section provides details on advanced configuration features, and in particular the capacity to overwrite configuration fields with TOML files.
+- Advanced configuration section provides details on advanced configuration features, particularly the capacity to overwrite configuration fields with TOML files.